teklal/global-services/app/services/_cash/cash-cva_en.md

 **Composition:**
 - Cash Coordinator x 1 for cash feasibility, advocacy, mainstreaming cash into sectoral activities.
 - Cash Officer x 1 for implementation.
 More Cash Officers can be deployed based on the geographical needs.
-- Cash IM Officer x 1 for data management, repository and visualization.
+- Cash IM Officer x 1 for data management, support in reporting, visualization and decision making.

 ## Standard components

-- Relief kit (RK) with material to support beneficiaries registration and distribution.
-- Medium Life Kit (MLK) with material to allow relief team to be autonomous.
+- Cash in Emergencies toolkit, with tools, templates and guidelines available for implementation of any CVA intervention.

 ## Specifications